 - Boosted lopinavir/ritonavir means that the total amount (dose) of lopinavir in mg is equivalent to the total amount (dose) of ritonavir in mg administered to the patient.

-Higher than normal doses of ‘PIs’ drugs are needed if used together with rifampicin.
+Higher than normal doses of ‘PIs’ drugs and DTG are needed if used together with rifampicin.

-- Protease inhibitors, such as lopinavir/ritonavir, alter the metabolism of many drugs by inhibiting the P 450 enzyme system (especially CYP3A4) which is used to break down these drugs.
+- Ritonavir, a protease inhibitor alters the metabolism of many drugs by inhibiting the P450 enzyme system (especially CYP3A4), which is used to break down these drugs.
 Therefore, by increasing the dose of ritonavir during rifampicin-based TB treatment the effect of rifampicin on the P450 enzyme system can be overcome.

-Peripheral neuropathy is a side effect of INH (isoniazid) as well as d4T.
-Therefore, the risk of peripheral neuropathy is greater if either d4T is used together with INH.
+Peripheral neuropathy is a side effect of INH as well as d4T.
+Therefore, the risk of peripheral neuropathy is greater if d4T is used together with INH.

 If only one antiretroviral drug is stopped for a while there is a danger that resistance may develop to the remaining drugs.
 Therefore, it is best to stop all the antiretroviral drugs if drug interruption cannot be avoided.